 Skull tattoos have been around longer than Twinkies, and it’s with good reason.
 Skulls represent a mysterious anomaly, and many have tatted the mark to represent the obvious – death – while others use it as a form of intimidation or a mark of positive nature.

 Now some of you may be wondering how a skull tattoo can represent something positive, and it’s easier to understand when you have a creative mind – and an explanation.
 You see, many people tattoo skulls on them to remind them about the fragility of life.
 It also serves as a reminder that every second we live, we die.
 With respect to that, it comes as a reminder to live life to its fullest and cherishes the time you have on earth.

-So now that you know a little bit about more about skull tatts, it might make for an even more interesting piece and when you’re looking for a reference tattoo, always be aware that certain skulls can bring more depth and interest to your tattoo.
-Take for example, the skull pictured here, considered the oldest skull in the world, it’s a fascinating piece with a pretty mysterious history.
+So now that you know a little bit more about skull tatts, it might make for an even more interesting piece and when you’re looking for a reference tattoo, always be aware that certain skulls can bring more depth and interest to your tattoo.
+Take, for example, the skull pictured here, considered the oldest skull in the world, it’s a fascinating piece with a pretty mysterious history.

 A) Shows a full frontal view B) A detailed ectocranial shot of the trauma fractures C) A close-up look of the notch in T1 with a light microscope D) Another view of T1 and T2 from inside the skull and shows the large cortical delamination of the inner table (black arrows).

 Pictured above is perhaps the oldest skull in the world.
 Here are a few facts about the skull:

 Cause of Death: Blunt force trauma (that should be obvious)